Juyunho/platenumber/README.md

 Development of a Streaming Platform for License Plate Recognition Service based on Machine Learning

+***

+will update aperiodically

+***

 Thanks for Matthewearl/deep-anpr